M-Vause/SEED2.0/README.md

 ## Getting Started

 ### Prerequisite
+Currently, SEED 2.0 has only been tested on Windows and MacOS.
+Although it may be able to run on other operating systems, results may vary.

 In order to run SEED 2.0, the user must have a current Python installation, that can be downloaded from the [Python website](https://www.python.org/downloads/).

 As well as the base Python installation, it is vital to install the Python modules needed for the programme to run.
 You can do this by running these commands in the terminal or command line:

 * Mac - terminal:

-> _python3 -m pip install numpy matplotlib pysindy scipy_
+> _python3 -m pip install matplotlib pysindy pandas PyQt5_

 * Windows - command line:

-> _python -m pip install numpy matplotlib pysindy scipy_
+> _python -m pip install matplotlib pysindy pandas_

-You can also use SEED 2.0 through Jupyter Notebook.
-A _.ipynb_ file is included as well as the _.py_ file.
-The code is the same.
-Before running SEED 2.0 in Jupyter Notebook, it is vital to install the above Python modules needed for the programme to run.

 ### Installing
-After following the above steps, download the source files from GitHub, save all of the files in the same folder anywhere you would like.
+After following the above steps to install the required Python modules, download the source files from GitHub, save all of the files in the same folder anywhere you would like.

 ## Usage

 ### Running SEED 2.0
 To run SEED 2.0, open the Python IDLE (included with the Python download) and open the file _SEED2\_0.py_.
 Click _Run > Run Module_ on the toolbar to run the software.
-If running SEED through Jupyter Notebook, open _SEED2\_0.ipynb_ in a Jupyter Notebook server and run all lines of code.

 The GUI will start up and will look like this: